 - chemical vs. electrochemical kinetics, current-potential relationship, exchange current, Butler-Volmer equation, Tafel equation and Tafel plots, reaction mechanisms

 - potential measurements, cyclic voltammetry, Tafel analysis, linear polarization technique, chronoamperometry, chronocoulometry, rotating disk and rotating ring disc electrodes, ultra microelectrodes, electrochemical impedance spectroscopy

 - voltmeters, ammeters, potentiostats, galvanostats, IR compensation, design of electrochemical cells

 About the instructor

-Dr. Noël won the Lash Miller Award of the ECS Canada Section in 2003.
+Dr. Noël won the 2003 Lash Miller Award and 2018 R.C.
+Jacobsen Award of the ECS Canada Section.
 He is an active participant in public science outreach activities, developing and presenting chemistry demonstrations for potential young scientists from preschool to high school ages.
-He has authored over 80 journal articles, 60 conference proceedings papers, 3 book chapters, and 20 company reports.
+He has authored over 80 journal articles, 60 conference proceedings papers, 5 book chapters, and 20 company reports.